 Toast the Rice First

 You probably noticed in the curry rice suggestion above that it calls for toasting the grains before adding in the liquid.
 You can do this with any type of brown rice improvement from this list.
-When you toast those dry grains in a little butter or olive oil, it gives it so much more flavor, like something you’d get at a restaurant.
-You can keep it simple or add in seasonings.
+Toasting those dry grains in a little butter or olive oil gives it so much more flavor, like something you’d get at a restaurant.
+You can keep it simple or add seasonings.
 Experimenting with your favorites is bound to give you the most delicious results!

 Use What You’re Making to Season Your Brown Rice

 You can toast the grains first or simply get right to cooking.
-The point is to infuse the brown rice with the main dish flavors for an easy and delicious boost to the taste.
-Bay leaves are great for creating an elegant level of sophistication in your meals.
+The point is to infuse the brown rice with the main dish flavors.
+Bay leaves are great for creating elegant sophistication in your meals.
 Just be sure to remove them before serving.
-This is an excellent addition for curries too.
+This is an excellent addition to curries too.

-Different spices evoke different sensations so choose coriander or cardamom for Indian or Southeast Asian dishes.
+Different spices evoke different sensations, so choose coriander or cardamom for Indian or Southeast Asian dishes.
 Ginger or lemongrass go great for Thai or Malaysian meals.
-Cumin really boosts Chinese and Mexican dishes while dried herbs like oregano and thyme make French and Italian fare truly shine.
+Cumin boosts Chinese and Mexican dishes, while dried herbs like oregano and thyme truly shine in French and Italian fare.

 One Last Thing to Remember When Making Brown Rice Better